dcarbone/curl-plus/README.md

 ## Interface

 On many occasions curl is used as part of another class's operation.
-In order to help facilitate this, I have provided an interface for your curl-containing class called `ICurlPlusContainer` that the `CurlPlusClient` class itself actually implements.
+In order to help facilitate this, I have provided an interface for your curl-containing class called `ICurlPlusContainer`.

 The usage of this interface is optional, and only serves to provide a standard implementation mechanism.